 Recurrent UTI (including Cystitis) is commonly described as two episodes of the infection within the last 6 months or three episodes within the last year.
 Recurrent Cystitis will need further investigation as untreated infection may lead to permanent kidney damage.
-Some patients may benefit from long-term low dose therapy with antibiotics such as Trimethoprim and Nitrofuratoin.
+Some patients may benefit from long-term low dose therapy with antibiotics such as Trimethoprim and Nitrofurantoin.
 We recommend that you seek alternate medical advice if you suffer from recurrent Cystitis before purchasing any cystitis treatment.

 Although there is no set way to prevent a UTIs such as Cystitis occurring.
 There are certain ways to reduce the chances, including: